 Whole House Water Filter System Installation And Maintenance

 Every common whole house water filter system is usually installed near the house’s main water supply intake which may vary from home to home.

 This process involves several modifications such as cutting the pipes and fitting installation using Teflon tapes which is a surprisingly daunting task.
 You have the option to build it yourself (Do-It-Yourself or DIY) or book a professional to do the installation instead.
 Fortunately, most of the main components of the system such as the main tank and filters were already pre-built when they arrived at your doorstep.

 Whole House Water Filter System Maintenance

-In terms of annual maintenance cost, replacement cartridges may vary depending on the product so it is best to check first how much you need to spend on cartridges per year before purchasing a unit.
-Some whole house water filter system’s annual maintenance costs tend to be affordable but some are expensive (these usually involve replacing the whole tank itself).
+In terms of the annual maintenance cost, replacement cartridges may vary depending on the product, so it is best to check first how much you need to spend on cartridges per year before purchasing a unit.
+Some whole house water filter systems’ annual maintenance costs tend to be affordable, but some are expensive (these usually involve replacing the whole tank itself).

 Surprisingly nowadays, there are some whole house water filter systems already coming out with little to no maintenance cost as it involves self-cleaning techniques such as backwashing to keep it up and running.

-Check it out now and start protecting your family from water contaminations.
-Also, you can coupled with our recommended water softener to ensure hard water doesn’t enter your house.
+Check it out now and start protecting your family from water contamination.
+Also, you can be coupled with one of our best whole house water softener to ensure hard water doesn’t enter your house.